oxagast/Franklin/README.md

 *Setup*

-1) You should configure `trigger.pl` to autoloadd on irssi start, and optionally configure your channel autojoins.
+1) You should configure `trigger.pl` to autoload on irssi start, and optionally configure your channel autojoins.

-2) Also you need to create an API key, then put it in a file called `api.key` in the scripts working directory.
+2) Create an API key, then put it in a file called `api.key` in the scripts working directory.

 3) You'll need to set up a webserver with a directory under it's root called `said` (usually something like `/var/www/html/said/`), that is writable by the call_gpt3.sh script.